 - promote the Canadian forest sector’s environmental performance to address market access and regulatory issues that could limit trade.

-Examples of offshore projects include:
+Examples of international projects include:

 - constructing demonstration buildings that showcase wood frame and mass timber technology and Canadian wood products.

 - training developers, builders, architects, engineers and students on building with wood in international markets and Canada.